<em>Verbascum</em>, mullein: to plant, to grow and to care for

 Verbascum Sugar Plum - Mullein

-This is a dwarf variety that offers abundant flowering, mauve pink, contrasted with purple at the centre of the flower.
-It can be integrated into a border, at the front of a flowerbed, or planted in a large container placed on a terrace.
+This dwarf variety produces abundant mauve-pink flowering, contrasted by a purple centre in the flower.
+Suitable for a border, at front of a bed, or planted in a large container on a patio.

 • Flowering time June to September